PulseWaves/Specification/specification.rst

 The Waves file (\*.wvs)
 ==============================================================================

-The WaVeS file (\*.wvs) is not a stand-alone file but needs a corresponding PuLSe file (\*.pls) to be meaningful.
+The Waves file (\*.wvs) is not a stand-alone file but needs a corresponding Pulse file (\*.pls) to be meaningful.
 It contains the actual samples of the waveforms.
-Each pulse of the PuLSe file contains a reference into the WaVeS file.
+Each pulse of the Pulse file contains a reference into the Waves file.
 All data are in little-endian format.

-.. csv-table:: The WaVeS File Structure
+.. csv-table:: The Waves File Structure
     :widths: 100

     "Header"